Dr Emma Heywood

 9 Mappin Street

-She has also examined foreign conflict reporting of the Israeli/Palestinian conflict by Russian, French and UK television news providers and also audience perceptions of this reporting.
-Emma has previously been awarded British Academy funding for her West Bank project, which investigated the role of local radio in NGO activities in war-affected zones.
+Emma has also examined foreign conflict reporting of the Israeli/Palestinian conflict by Russian, French and UK television news providers and also audience perceptions of this reporting.
+She has previously been awarded British Academy funding for her West Bank project, which investigated the role of local radio in NGO activities in war-affected zones.
 She has conducted extensive fieldwork in the West Bank and now in west Africa.

 - Research interests